axa-ch/easy-config/README.md

 ### Stylelint Order Config

 Do you care about the order of your css properties?
-In that case the myaxa-config `stylelint/config-order` is what you are looking for.
+In that case the easy-config `stylelint/config-order` is what you are looking for.
 First install `stylelint-order`

 ```shell